Management isn’t one-size-fits all, and the tips for managing employees you get online shouldn’t be either.

 Strategic management requires ongoing learning and adapting to your ever-changing workforce.
 Fortunately, there are strategic HR management articles like this one to help.

-No matter whether you work at a Fortune 500 corporation or a hip startup, you want to take your leadership skills to the max.
+No matter whether you work at a Fortune 500 corporation or a hip startup, you want to take your team management skills to the max.
 Here are three strategic tips for managing your employees.

 1. Integrate Task Relevant Maturity into Your Management Style